bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Speaker 2: 00:03:12

 So It's very clear, I think, to anybody that comes from the algorithmic world that what's happening now, it's a straightforward, greedy algorithm.
-And In most cases, this would not be the optimal solution.
+And in most cases, this would not be the optimal solution.
 So when somebody from math or CS sees a not optimal algorithm happening, it scratches.

 Speaker 1: 00:03:46

 Got it.
-And merge.
+And Murch.
 So from a Bitcoin perspective, why does this matter?
 Why are we spending our time on this?

 Speaker 3: 00:03:52

-So what you don't want is that there is a huge amount of potential for somebody to do better than everybody else, Because that will mean that they can make more money building blocks than other people and can get an undue amount of reward for the same work.
+So what you don't want is that there is a huge amount of potential for somebody to do better than everybody else, because that will mean that they can make more money building blocks than other people and can get an undue amount of reward for the same work.
-So what we want Bitcoin Core to do is to out of the box do very well, maybe optimally, but reasonably well, that there is no huge advantage for somebody else to come in and Find a proprietary solution that that blows everything else out of the water.
+So what we want Bitcoin Core to do is to out of the box do very well, maybe optimally, but reasonably well, that there is no huge advantage for somebody else to come in and find a proprietary solution that that blows everything else out of the water.
-So One of the reasons to look at block building carefully is to make sure that there is no such hidden potential there.
+So one of the reasons to look at block building carefully is to make sure that there is no such hidden potential there.

 Speaker 1: 00:04:37